 Having a certified translation agency by your side can help ensure your meetings are successful, regardless of whether it’s a phone call, Skype meeting, or face-to-face meeting.

 2. It’s the Second Largest Economy

 Coming in second only behind the United States, China is an economical giant that your business must get involved with.

 While it is the second largest economy, it hosts the highest population in the world.
 The next closest population is India, which still falls short of China by approximately 67 million people.

 Not only that, but China has over 1 billion more people than the United States, which is third in population.

 Needless to say, there is a lot of business that can be done in China for your company, regardless of your niche.
 It’s too important a marketplace to ignore.
 Adjusting your products to fit China’s culture (if need be) will pay off in a big way.

 3. Chinese is the Most Popular Language

-People often ask what the difference is between the Mandarin and Chinese language.
+People often ask what is the difference between the Mandarin and Chinese languages.
 What they don’t realise is that Mandarin is a variation of the Chinese language.

 There are several forms of the Chinese language such as Cantonese, Hakka, Shanghainese, and Fuzhou.
 However, Mandarin is the most popular of all the Chinese languages.

 In fact, Mandarin is the most spoken language in the world.
 That’s right, ladies and gentlemen, over 918 million people are currently speaking Mandarin Chinese.

 Because it’s the most spoken language in the world, it’s often the language that’s communicated most in the commercial business world.
 If you want to gain access, you’ll need a translation service that can help you make the adjustments.

 4. Gain a Competitive Edge

 Perhaps a primary reason you’re looking into English to Chinese translation is to gain a competitive edge in your marketplace.